-Ensure that the requisition has enough funds to process the order.
+Step Process Detail 1.
+Receive the requisition Review the requisition workload.
+Identify requisition line item(s) to be processed.
+Determine the appropriate Procurement method.
+2. Process the Requisition Go to the specific category and type of purchase for specific processing information.
+Ensure that the requisition includes adequate funding to process the order.
 If additional funds are required contact the division to obtain approval to add funds and work with the budget analyst to increase funds.
-Determine if bidding is required; if yes Prepare an informal or formal solicitation If no Obtain a quote or process through SmartBuy 3.
-Determine if a contract required A CAPPS contract should be established if the purchase is for (1) services with an associated period of time (i.e. subscription, maintenance) or (2) a blanket contract for goods or services.
-Contracts are not required for training services or services less than one month or less than \$1,000.
-4. Move the requisition line(s) to the purchase order Designate a vendor Pull the line items into the purchase order Update the line item description to match the bid or SmartBuy order description.
-Include vendor contact name, phone and email Include agency contact or contract monitor, name, phone and email Add start and end date, if applicable Note: Ensure that quote and PO information, quantities and dollars match.
+Determine if bidding is required If yes, prepare an informal or formal solicitation.
+If no, obtain a quote or process through SmartBuy.

+Step Process Detail 3.
+Determine if a contract required A CAPPS contract should be established if the purchase is for (1) services with an associated period of time (i.e., subscription, maintenance) or (2) a blanket contract for goods or services.
+Contracts are not required for training services or services less than one month or less than \$2,500.
+4. Move the requisition line(s) to the purchase order Designate a vendor.
+Pull the line items into the purchase order.
+Update the line-item description to match the bid or SmartBuy order description.
+Include vendor contact name, phone, and email.
+Include agency contact or contract monitor, name, phone, and email.
+Add start and end date, if applicable.
+Note: Ensure that quote and PO information, quantities, and dollars match.
 5. Attach back-up documentation Backup Documentation may include: Quotes Bids PCC Checklist Email correspondence Bid Proprietary Justifications Unauthorized Purchase Justifications Other back-up verification documentation 6.
-Process PO If purchase is over \$1,000 notify purchasing manager to review PO Upon approval issue PO 7.
-Issue PO Send PO and appropriate backup documentation to vendor Include requisitioner and PO contact on the email notification Place a copy of the signed PO in CAPPS.
+Process PO If purchase is over \$1,000 notify purchasing manager to review PO.
+Upon approval issue PO.
+7. Issue PO Send PO and appropriate backup documentation to vendor.
+Include requisitioner and PO contact on the email notification.
+Place a copy of the signed PO in CAPPS.